sitano/sitano.github.io/_posts/2025-07-07-notes-on-mariadb-redo-log.md

    and the changes are applied to the database.
 4. If the redo log is empty after the last checkpoint, it indicates that the database was shut down cleanly, and no recovery is needed.

+AFAIS, MariaDB checks the end of the log first for the records if checkpoint lsn != end_lsn, and only then goes to the scan of the log from the last checkpoint position.

 `storage/innobase/srv/srv0start.cc/srv_start()` is the initialization point for the InnoDB storage engine.
 First of all it calls `recv_recovery_read_checkpoint()`